pwelke/WWL/README.md

 The repository contains both the package that implements the graph kernels (in `src`) and scripts to reproduce some of the results of the paper (in `experiments`).

+The fork adds some converter code for novel experiments with this code.

 ## Dependencies

 WWL relies on the following dependencies: